formlio/forml/docs/lifecycle.rst

 Build and publish the :ref:`release package <registry-package>` into the configured model registry.
-This effectively constitutes the :ref:`release roll-out <lifecycle-release>` and the process can transition from here into the :ref:`production lifecycle <lifecycle-production>`.
+This effectively constitutes the :ref:`release roll-out <lifecycle-release>` and the process can transition from here into the :ref:`production life cycle <lifecycle-production>`.

 .. warning::
    Each :ref:`model registry <registry>` provider allows uploading only unique monotonically